-BAM Announces Hanif Abdurraqib As Guest Curator At Large
+BAM Announces Hanif Abdurraqib as Guest Curator at Large

-Abdurraqib brings a rich background transcending poetry, music, cultural criticism and Black performance.
+In this newly created post, Abdurraqib will program music and envision cross-genre performance.

-BAM has announced Hanif Abdurraqib as guest curator at large beginning January 2021.
+BAM is pleased to announce Hanif Abdurraqib as guest curator at large.
 Abdurraqib will collaborate with BAM's programming teams to curate music engagements and envision special, long-term projects.
 He brings a rich background transcending poetry, music, cultural criticism and Black performance.

 "Evolving what the public understands as music performance has interested me for a long time.
 I am more invested in performance that is visually dynamic, or that spans genres and generations, and makes use of the natural world," said Abdurraqib.
 "The pandemic has helped expand my imagining of live music, and I know it has expanded the imagination of music-makers globally.
 I'm excited to use this role as a way to connect those adjacent imaginations.
 I'm also eager to feature Black artists-both young artists who are defining and shaping the future of sound and performance, and others I consider living ancestors."